hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

   |**Lasso**|157841.41|155106.52|
   |**Ridge regression**|157846.79|155111.65|

 - The result somehow demonstrates that on [cadata](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression/cadata) dataset, ridge regression and Lasso achieves bettern RMSE on training set compared to least square regression.
 However, least square has better performance on test set.
+- This might be a bit counter intuitive as these three models optimize the same RMSE on training data.
+The only difference is that they use different regularization terms.
+Lease square which does not use any regularization terms should fit training data better while perform worse in test data.
+Lasso with L1 regularization and ridge regression with L2 regularization should essentially perform better on test data.
+The reason might be
+  - With large amount of training examples (16000) and small feature set (8) there is no need for regularization.
+  - Three models might not converge to same extend.
+  - The difference in performance might essentially be very small.

 # Linear regression models